 - First file claims with whichever insurer is considered to be the primary provider

-- Only file claims with JRIC if the primary provider denies the claim or if the damages exceed the amount paid by the primary provider (based on the coverage limits).
+- The only file claims with JRIC if the primary provider denies the claim or if the damages exceed the amount paid by the primary provider (based on the coverage limits).

 Case Study: JRIC Denies Liability in Death of 6-Year-Old Girl